jpolton/COVID-19/README.md

 The motivation was to learn how to do geospatial data handling and plotting in Python, here [geopandas](https://geopandas.org).
 COVID-19 confirmed cases by region seemed like a suitable dataset to learn on.
 But perhaps to many the image outputs are of more interest than the methods used...

-## Doubling rates of UK tests, confirmed cases and deaths (updated 20 March'20)
+## Doubling rates of UK tests, confirmed cases and deaths (updated 24 March'20)

-Having plotted regional doubling rates for Confirmed Cases I was curious to see how this relates to the rate of doubling of the Testing and indeed the number of Deaths.
-In this expansion stage of the spreading, I assume (as a non-specialist in the field) that the rate at which Confirmed Cases double would equal the rate at which the Death count doubles (I.e. a fixed percentage of Confirmed Cases ends in Death).
-If the number of tests is limited then the doubling rate of Confirmed Cases would be slower.
+(Previously, 4 days ago, when I fitted a curve to the data much of the data was for counts less than 100.
+This gives a spuriously high growth rate.
+Now I can now fit a curve to the portion of data that exceeds 100.
+This produces a much more credible doubling rate of 3 days, which matches the growth rate of confirmed cases.)
 Plotting on a log scale gives straight lines for exponential growth.
 The slope gives the doubling period.
-Here doubling periods are: 8 days (Testing); 2.8 days (Confirmed Cases); and (1.8 days) Deaths.
+Here doubling periods are: 7.7 days (Testing); 3.1 days (Confirmed Cases); and (3.0 days) Deaths.

+It is interesting how fitting an exponential function to too few cases gives a spuriously high growth rate.
+I have no doubt this is known in the field.
+I imagine that the effect arises because with relatively few cases (i.e. <100) they are from different origins (outside the counting region) and not in any way timing linked to each other.
+It is only when cases are generated internally, within the counting district that fitting exponential growth rates makes any sense.

 ![doubling rates for COVID-19 UK totals](https://github.com/jpolton/COVID-19/blob/master/FIGURES/uk_totals.png)